Last updated: May 4, 2026

 What if I miss the filing window or discover the mistake too late?

 Call the assessor anyway.
-There is no single simple late-filing rule that works the same in every parish.
-If the annual rolls are still open, you may still be able to fix the issue for the current cycle.
-If they are closed, the office may tell you the correction applies only to the next tax year.
-If you are disputing value, ask immediately about your parish’s Board of Review deadline and whether the open-roll period is still active.
+If the rolls are still open, the office may be able to help for the current cycle.
+If they are closed, the correction may apply only to the next tax year.

 Does Louisiana have a circuit-breaker credit, senior rebate, or deferral program?

-As of 22 March 2026, I did not find a general statewide homeowner senior circuit-breaker credit, rebate, or deferral program on current Louisiana state property tax pages.
-The Department of Revenue’s current forms page shows ad valorem credit forms tied to business inventory, not ordinary homeowner tax bills.
-For most seniors, the real Louisiana relief tools are homestead, the Special Assessment Level, veteran relief, reappraisal protections, and local appeals.
+As of May 6, 2026, I did not find a general statewide homeowner senior circuit-breaker credit, rebate, or ordinary homeowner deferral program.
+Most senior property tax relief in Louisiana comes through homestead, the Special Assessment Level, veteran relief, reappraisal protections, and local appeals.

 Corrections: Please note that despite our careful verification process, errors may still occur.
 Email info@grantsforseniors.org with corrections and we respond within 72 hours.